dzeya/TheCleanBot/README.md

 1. Create feature branches from `develop`
 2. Submit PRs to merge completed features into `develop`
 3. Test thoroughly in staging environment
 4. Periodically merge `develop` into `main` for production releases

+## Development Notes

+- Force redeployment: 2025-03-17